 Perhaps it’s due to a mindset of pigeonholing vegetarian as something weird and foreign, even though omnivores, of course, eat vegetarian and vegan food all the time.
 In any case, the server enquired with the kitchen staff about the spring rolls and informed me that they were not just vegetarian but also vegan.
 It turned out to be a lovely meal of spring rolls served with sweet chili sauce, steamed vegetables and rice.

 On Saturday we woke up to a blanket of snow outside our window, and the snow continued to fall all day.
 This was the best birthday present the universe ever could have given me.
-Growing up in Alabama, I only saw snow a handful of times, which meant that the few times when it did so were a HUGE deal.
+Growing up in Mobile, Alabama, I only saw snow a handful of times, which meant that the few times when it did so were a HUGE deal.

 Something so rare naturally takes on a special, almost magic quality, and I’ve never lost my fascination with snow.
 Sadly, we seem to be getting less and less of it in Geneva these days, which just makes these trips up to the mountains all the more special.